torindev/countries_list/countries_list/countries_list/README.md

 # countries_list

-Simply, list of countries.
-I used json from this repo [ISO-3166-Countries-with-Regional-Codes](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes)
+These lists are the result of parsing json data from this repo [ISO-3166-Countries-with-Regional-Codes](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes)

 ### **Main methods:**
 ```dart